About the posterior distribution in hidden Markov models with unknown number of states: Finite state space hidden Markov models

-where $A(i_{1} , \ldots,i_{l})=\{( j_{1},\ldots,j_{l}): \|\gamma_{j_1}-\gamma_{i_1}^{0}\|\leq \varepsilon,\ldots, \|\gamma_{j_l}-\gamma_{i_l}^{0}\|\leq \varepsilon \}$.
-The above lower bound essentially correponds to a partition of $\{ 1,\ldots, k\}^l$ into $k_0^l + 1$ groups, where the first $k_0^l$ groups correspond to the components that are close to true distinct components in the multivariate mixture and the last corresponds to components that are emptied.
-The first term on the right hand side controls the weights of the components that are emptied (group $k_0^l + 1$), the second term controls the sum of the weights of the components belonging to the $i$-th group, for $i=1,\ldots, k_0^l$ (components merging with the true $i$-th component), the third controls the distance between the mean value over group $i$ and the true value of the $i$-th component in the true mixture while the last term controls the distance between each parameter value in group $i$ and the true value of the $i$-th component.
+where $B(i)=\{j\dvtx \|\gamma_{j}-\gamma_{i}^{0}\|\leq\varepsilon\}$.
+The above lower bound essentially corresponds to a partition of $\{ 1,\ldots , k\}$ into $k_0 + 1$ groups, where the first $k_0$ groups correspond to the components that are close to true distinct components in the multivariate mixture and the last corresponds to components that are emptied.
+The first term on the right-hand side controls the weights of the components that are emptied (group $k_0 + 1$), the second term controls the sum of the weights of the components belonging to the $i$th group, for $i=1,\ldots, k_0$ (components merging with the true $i$th component), the third term controls the distance between the mean value over the group $i$ and the true value of the $i$th component in the true mixture while the last term controls the distance between each parameter value in group $i$ and the true value of the $i$th component.
+A general inequality implying \eqref{ineqsimple}, obtained under a weaker condition, namely \textbf{A4bis}, holds and is stated and proved in Section~\ref{subsec:order}.